Karagul/Rating-Migration-/README.md

 The sample excel file provides an overview to datastructure.
 A sequential  code implementation plays essential role.
 All molues have additional comments and docs in functions.
-Additionaly, the documentation to codes are provided (only in German).
+Additionaly, the documentation to codes is provided (only in German).